 With that, many people become more conscious about their body shapes during the summer months.
 Hence, the summer weight-loss diet

-“You really have to look at the whole picture,” March said.
-“It’s a combination of healthy eating, consistent physical activity, and coping strategies that leads to that feeling of well-being that we all want, and also gets our bodies to look and feel their best.”
+“You really have to look at the whole picture,” Dr. March said.
+“It’s a combination of healthy eating, consistent physical activity, and coping strategies that lead to that feeling of well-being that we all want, and also gets our bodies to look and feel their best.”

 Keep a food and exercise diary